-The other day, a young man shot his way into a mosque and started shooting.
+The other day, a young man shot his way into a mosque.
 Yes, here!
 In this supremely peaceful country!
 Fortunately, nobody was killed, because two old and unarmed men who had been praying in the mosque were able to overpower the would-be killer more or less as soon as he got in.

 The news spawned shock waves in the media; pictures of the two white-haired heroes, looking dazed by all the attention, and incessant interviews with senior police officers: Who?
 Why?
 How?

 Now we know.
 He is a 21-year-old white supremacist from one of the wealthier outskirts of the capital.
 He is so far being charged with terrorism and murder.
 Oh yes, on that same day, he had apparently killed his half sister, who is of East Asian extraction.

 The following day was the religious holiday Eid-al-Adha, and many Muslims worried that going to their Mosque might, from now on, be dangerous.
 So a number of people, from all religious denominations – including, I understand, Jews – and of all political colours, went down town, to the country’s largest mosque, to form a circle, a human shield, around it.

 I saw it on the news.
 People forming the human shield just stood close to the walls of the mosque, surrounding it, silently holding small signs bearing messages of encouragement to those who wanted to go in and pray.
 I also saw the expressions on some of those who came to pray, and they were moved.
 So was I, watching them on TV.
 And I was ashamed, because it had not even occurred to me to go down town to symbolically protect the Mosque.